MaFi-Games/Captain-of-Industry-issues/.github/ISSUE_TEMPLATE/issue-report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Click on '...'
+1. Load attached save '...'
-2. Build '....'
+2. Do xxx '....'
-3. See error
+3. Strange thing happens '...'

 **Expected behavior**
 A clear and concise description of what you expected to happen.

 **Additional context**
- - Game version: [e.g. 0.2.1, see main menu]
+ - Game version: [e.g. 0.2.1a, see main menu]

 **Attachments**
-If applicable, add screenshots, logs, or save files to help explain the issue.
-You can find them in your `Documents %userprofile%/Documents/CaptainOfIndustry/`
+If applicable, add save files, screenshots, or log files to help explain the issue.
+You can find them in your Documents (`%userprofile%/Documents/CaptainOfIndustry/`)